DevOps-and-Cloud-based-Software/assignment-1/README.md

  **IMPORTANT**

- In order to be given a grade you must submit the following:
+ You should submit:

- * Written report (see [Reporting](#reporting) for details)
+ * A written report (see [Reporting](#reporting) for details)
- * Name of the published docker(s) in [https://hub.docker.com/](https://hub.docker.com/) .
+ * The Name of your published docker(s) in [https://hub.docker.com/](https://hub.docker.com/) .
 Must be able to perform (docker pull <REPO/NAME>)
- * Git repository link
+ * The Git repository link
  * If you choose the optional exercise task i.e. the MongoDB integration submit **only** the code for connecting to MongoDB.
- * If you choose the optional exercise task i.e. the MongoDB integration the testing will be done using the '[docker-compose.yaml](sources/docker-compose.yaml)'
+The testing will be done using the '[docker-compose.yaml](sources/docker-compose.yaml)'

- **Do not add your code in Canvas or in your report.**
+ **Please DO NOT include your code in your report.**

- **All links such as DockerHub and Git must be accessible from the day of submission and onwards.**
+ **All links, such as DockerHub and Git, must be accessible from the day of submission and onwards.**

- **Section [Deploy Web Service on Kubernetes (MicroK8s)](#deploy-web-service-on-k8s-cluster) is not graded and is not need in the report.
+ **Section [Deploy Web Service on Kubernetes (MicroK8s)](#deploy-web-service-on-k8s-cluster) will not graded and is not needed in the report.
 It is there to give you an idea about Kubernetes.**

 ---